Relativistic spin hydrodynamics with torsion and linear response theory for spin relaxation: Introduction

 Spin angular momentum in the hydrodynamic regime of long time and distance scales is in general not a conserved quantity, due to exchanges with orbital angular momentum via spin-orbit coupling.
 However, the total angular momentum is conserved.
 As a result, an equilibrium state is characterized by a corresponding thermodynamic parameter~\cite{Landau:Statistical} -- the thermodynamic conjugate to the total angular momentum, which we refer to as the {\it angular momentum ``chemical'' potential}.
-In the absence of torsion, this chemical potential is equal to the thermal fluid vorticity \cite{Becattini:2007nd,Becattini:2009wh}. \footnote{In a globally rotating equilibrium, the temperature in the local rest frame of a fluid is not a constant in space, and the thermal vorticity is indeed different from the usual fluid vorticity.} In a globally rotating (torsion-free) equilibrium, the angular momentum chemical potential, i.e. the thermal vorticity, is constant in space.
+In the absence of torsion, this chemical potential is equal to the thermal fluid vorticity \cite{Becattini:2007nd,Becattini:2009wh}, see Appendix \ref{sec:equilibrium}.
+In a globally rotating (torsion-free) equilibrium, the angular momentum chemical potential, i.e. the thermal vorticity, is constant in space.
 Since there is only one angular momentum chemical potential for the conserved total angular momentum, both spin and orbital angular momenta in equilibrium must be determined uniquely by that angular momentum chemical potential.
 That is, the spin polarization in equilibrium is fixed by the thermal vorticity, and their relation is one of the equilibrium thermodynamic properties.

 On the other hand, since the system has a finite microscopic correlation length, the state of a local fluid element and its time evolution can only experience the local environment, and hence should be determined by the local thermal vorticity as well as other local thermodynamic parameters such as temperature and chemical potentials of conserved charges.
 This means that the fluid element in off-equilibrium relaxes to ``local'' equilibrium, with the thermal vorticity as one of the parameters characterizing local thermodynamic equilibrium. \footnote{ We note that the term ``local equilibrium'' has been used in literature in different contexts.
 Here, we use it to specify the local state where the strict hydrodynamic description can apply.
 In Refs.~\cite{Becattini:2012pp,Becattini:2018duy,Speranza:2020ilk}, however, the same term was used to refer to the state in which local entropy density is maximized with fixed local densities of conserved quantities, where the angular momentum ``chemical'' potential is not necessarily equal to the local thermal vorticity.} In other words, spin polarization in the strict regime of hydrodynamics based on local equilibrium is not an independent variable, but is slaved to the conventional hydrodynamic variable of fluid velocity.
 Any deviation of spin polarization from its local equilibrium value is a non-hydrodynamic mode, which relaxes to zero with a finite relaxation rate that is determined by microscopic dynamics of the theory~\cite{Li:2019qkf,Kapusta:2019sad,Yang:2020hri, Weickgenannt:2020aaf,Weickgenannt:2021cuo}, similar to any other non-hydrodynamic modes.
 In a theory where the relaxation rate of spin polarization is much slower than other non-hydrodynamic modes, one can have two distinct hydrodynamic descriptions of spin polarization, depending on the time scale of interest compared to the relaxation time of spin polarization.